alebarp/alebarp.github.io/_pages/talks.md

 ---

-* I am delivering Oxford's seminar on February 2 at [Oxford Computational Statistics and Machine Learning group](https://csml.stats.ox.ac.uk/)
 * I am giving a talk at the [Roche Advanced Analytics Network](https://careers.roche.com/global/en/ch-raan-program) festival March 11-22
+* I am giving a talk at the Stein’s Method and Networks workshop at Oxford June 20-21

 Philosophy of AI
 ======